-4. From your brainstorming, you should be able to write down dozens of possible business ideas.
-Now it’s time to narrow them down.
-Grab some friends, family members or businesspeople you know, and see what they think of your ideas.
-Particularly if they’re in the target market for the business you’re considering (such as moms, and you’re considering a child-related business), they’ll be able to give you some good insights about what they’d look for in a business serving their needs.
+The last step is to narrow them down.
+Enlist some friends, family members or businesspeople you know, and see what they think of your ideas.
+Better yet, find some impartial people in the target market you’re considering (such as sushi lovers) and ask them what they’d want to see in a business serving their sushi cravings.